How Income-Contingent Repayment Can Help With Your Student Loans

 - Send in the application: You can mail your completed application to your servicer directly, but it’s often easier to just submit the form online.
-Your servicer will still get it, and you won’t have to worry about mail and other issues.
+Your servicer will still get it, and you won’t have to worry about the mail and other issues.

 Once you’re on ICR, you’re required to submit the application form each year.
 Adjustments to your payment are made based on your income, so if your income rises, your payment does as well.
-Pay attention to the deadline, though, because if you miss it, your payments will jump to the amount you paid under the Standard repayment plan.
+Pay attention to the deadline, though, because if you miss it, your payments will jump to the amount you paid under the standard repayment plan.

 If you miss the annual deadline for recertification, and your payments increase, you can return to income adjusted payments by providing your servicer with updated income information.